UKCloud/documentation/articles/azure/azs-how-add-disks.md

 ## Adding a disk to an existing VM using the portal

 1. Ensure the existing disk you want to add to your VM is on your local machine as a .vhd file.
-Upload this .vhd to a new container in your VMs storage account.
+Upload this .vhd to a new container in your VM's storage account.

 2. After the .vhd file is uploaded, you're ready to attach the VHD to a VM.
 In the menu on the left, select **Virtual machines**.